vuex-asr/vuex-asr/docs/learn-by-example/binding-multiple-objects-to-a-component.md

 - recentPhotos
 - likedPhotos

 Well isn't that convenient?
-There is even another slick way to achieve the same functionality and even more with the asr-bind-state-config property coming up next 💪
+There is even another slick way to achieve the same functionality and even more with the asr-bind-config property coming up next 💪